Crambeary/wellness_reflection/README.md

 - [ ] Tailwind CSS
 - [ ] Redesign the UI
     - [ ] Research UI that works for similar apps
+- [ ] Profile page with edit options
+    - [ ] Add a profile edit page
+    - [ ] Link to page from navbar
-- [ ] Automatically ask users if they want to change timezone
+    - [ ] Automatically ask users if they want to change timezone?
+Give the option to set their timezone?
+    - [ ] Onboard with time zone
+    - [ ] Save prolile user data to database
 - [ ] Add a privacy policy
 - [ ] Add a terms of service
 - [ ] Add a cookie policy